hhy37/zkproofs/README.md

 Please note that the variables `commitment` and `rangeProof` should be the comma separated combination of the `BigInteger` variables specified in this instruction.
 The commitment is only the first four variables of the TTPMessage.

-## Set Membership

-Zero Knowledge Set Membership is another interesting cryptographic gadget that can be used to solve important problems, e.g. KYC.
-For instance it allows to show that someone has knowledge of a secret element from a certain set.
-For example, it could be used to show that one lives in a country that belongs to the European Union, without revealing any information beyond that fact.

-We implemented the scheme described in the paper "Efficient Protocols for Set Membership and Range Proofs", by Jan Camenisch, Rafik Chaabouni, abhi shelat, published in Asiacrypt 2008.
-However it is not yet integrated with Ethereum.
-In order to test it, go the 'go-ethereum/zkrangeproof/' folder and run 'go test'.

-It is possible to compute ZK Range Proofs using ZK Set Membership, by defining the set to be the numeric interval for the ZKRP.